ParanoidUser/yolo/CHANGEME.md

+125 bottles of rum on the wall, 125 bottles of rum!
+You take one down, you pass it around, 124 bottles of rum on the wall.

 124 bottles of rum on the wall, 124 bottles of rum!
 You take one down, you pass it around, 123 bottles of rum on the wall.